 - Increased interest in cooking and food-oriented activities.

-As a parent, you know your child/young person better than anyone else so if you have any doubts about their behaviour – trust your instincts and seek advice.
+As a parent, you know your child and young person better than anyone else so if you have any doubts about their behaviour trust your instincts and seek advice.

-Demonstrating a good attitude towards all types of foods within your home, as well as planned family meals can help guard your child against eating disorders.
+Showing a good attitude towards all types of foods within your family home, as well as planned family meals can help protect your child against an eating disorder.

 My child has an eating disorder, what should I do?

-The Beat eating disorders website has a leaflet you can take along to a GP appointment to help with a referral which can be downloaded here
+The Beat eating disorders website has a good Beat GP First Steps leaflet you can take along to a GP appointment to help with a referral.

 Who can I speak to for advice?